Gospel Book (British Library, Add MS 40618)

 The manuscript is a pocket gospel.
 The text belongs to the Irish Vulgate tradition with a few Old Latin readings.
 The manuscript is written in a pointed Insular minuscule in three hands, although the second hand wrote only a few lines on folio 51.
 Edward the Deacon, the scribe who wrote the Anglo-Saxon page at the end of John, wrote in an Anglo-Saxon minuscule that had some features of Carolingian minuscule.
 Edward added a colophon in rustic capitals (QUI LEGAT ORAT PRO SCRIPTORE EADVVARDO DIACONE – "may he who reads this pray for the scribe Edward the deacon").

 The portrait of Luke, which is the only surviving original miniature, strongly resembles the Evangelist portraits of the Book of Mulling.
 The Anglo-Saxon miniatures are done in an early version of the Winchester Style and were influenced by Carolingian illumination.
 The manuscript originally contained decorated initials.
 These were erased in the 10th century and new zoomorphic initials were repainted in an Anglo-Saxon style.
 The placement of the initials is unusual because lines are rarely broken to start a new paragraph.
 The text usually continues and the initial is omitted from its proper place and is instead inserted into the margin.
 This system is used in some Greek manuscripts including the Codex Alexandrinus.
 There are gold crosses, which were probably also added in the 10th century, in the margins of John.

-The manuscript is thought to have belonged to King Athelstan, who may have ordered the 10th century "modernization".
+The manuscript is thought to have belonged to King Æthelstan, who may have ordered the 10th century "modernization".
 On folio 66 verso there is a partially erased 12th century inscription which reads "iste est liber sanct......"
 Also, on folio 66v are two ownership inscriptions.
 One indicates that in 1538 the book was owned by William Newman.
 The other indicates that in 1662 it was owned by Robert Lancaster.
 The manuscript was purchased by the British Museum at Sotheby's in 1922.